NVIDIA/kubevirt-gpu-device-plugin/README.md

 - [Docs](#docs)

 ## About
-This is a kubernetes device plugin that can discover and expose GPUs on a kubernetes node.
-This device plugin will allow to run GPU attached [Kubevirt](https://github.com/kubevirt/kubevirt/blob/master/README.md) VMs in your kubernetes cluster.
-Its specifically developed to serve Kubevirt workloads in a Kubernetes cluster and not containers.
+This is a kubernetes device plugin that can discover and expose GPUs and vGPUs on a kubernetes node.
+This device plugin will enable to launch GPU attached [Kubevirt](https://github.com/kubevirt/kubevirt/blob/master/README.md) VMs in your kubernetes cluster.
+Its specifically developed to serve Kubevirt workloads in a Kubernetes cluster.

 ## Features